-Heat does help with removal, as our adhesives are initially liquid-based heat will go some way to reverting it back to its original liquid state.
+Heat does help with tape removal, as our adhesives are initially liquid-based, and heat will go some way to reverting it back to its original liquid state.
 Ideally, heat guns are better than hair dryers; they dissipate the heat better over the surface.
-A surface temperature around 60~70ºC is ideal.
-There is no guarantee for easy removal, as mentioned above the material is designed to be permanent, some removals are easy, some are very frustrating!
+A surface temperature of around 60-70ºC is ideal.
+There is no guarantee for easy removal.
+We mentioned above that the material adhesive should be permanent, which makes some removals easy, and others very frustrating!

-Once removed you can apply material straight onto the surface, you would not need to re-prime but would need to edge fix again if this is required.
-Once the non-skid tape has been successfully removed there should not be much adhesive residue left behind, if however, you want to remove any remnants we recommend the use of white spirit or a harsher solvent such as MEK or toluene.
+Once removed, you can apply material straight onto the surface.
+You would not need to re-prime but may need to edge fix again if this is required.
+Once the non-skid tape has been successfully removed, there should not be much adhesive residue left behind.
+However, if you want to remove any remnants, we recommend the use of white spirit or a harsher solvent such as MEK or toluene.
 Please test the surface prior to using these; they can sometimes react with delicate substrates.

-If you need any assistance please contact us, we are always willing to help.
+If you need any assistance, don’t hesitate to get in touch with us.
+We are always willing to help.